 - Jade Rolling – By using a jade roller to apply pressure on the area surrounding the eyes, you can boost blood circulation and promote lymphatic drainage which will make skin look more radiant and reducing the appearance of dark circles.

 - Retinoids – Products containing retinoids can help stimulate collagen production and boosting the volume and firmness of the skin, especially in the under-eye area.

 - Antihistamine – If an allergy is a culprit behind your dark circles, just simply taking an antihistamine can help solve your problem.

 - Blepharoplasty – This may be a bit over the top option for removing dark circles, but if your dark circles are accompanied by drooping eyelids (which can be a safety concern), this is a great treatment option.
 The operation involves removal of skin, a small muscle strip and fat pockets through small sutures.

 Vitamins to Eliminate Dark Circles Under the Eyes & Have Better Skin

-Since dark circles are more commonly associated with nutrient deficiency, the best thing that you can do on how to get rid of dark circles are to take some vitamins and supplements that will provide your skin the nourishment it needs.
+Since dark circles are more commonly associated with nutrient deficiency, the best thing that you can do on get rid of dark circles with best moisturizer for eyelids are to take some vitamins and supplements that will provide your skin the nourishment it needs.
 Here are some of the vitamins that can help manage dark circles:

 - Vitamin B3 – This vitamin can boost blood circulation and reduce inflammation which contributes to the development of dark circles.